 If you’re like me, and love to make the most of time, then tours are a great way to experience a country.
 I recommend hopping over to Viator for a range of activities and tours, like a Half-Day Korean DMZ Tour ($45.50) or a Korean Cooking Class in Busan ($60.52).

-The Cost of Travel Insurance in South Korea
+The Cost of Miscellaneous Expenses in South Korea

 How Much Does it Cost to Travel in South Korea?